CORPORATE GOVERNANCE AND RESPONSIBILITY POLICY (As at 26 March 2019)

 The Board of Directors of Bio-Gene Technology Limited (Board) is responsible for the corporate governance and responsibility policy of the Company and guides and monitors the business and affairs of the Company on behalf of its shareholders.

-Bio-Gene is an innovative Australian AgTech development company, addressing the global problems of insecticide resistance and toxicity with a novel platform technology, based on naturally occurring beta-triketones that offer new solutions for insect management and control in public health, animal health and crop protection.
+Bio-Gene is an innovative Australian agtech development company, addressing the global problems of insecticide resistance and toxicity with a novel platform technology, based on naturally occurring beta-triketones that offer new solutions for insect management and control in crop protection. grain storage, public health and consumer applications.

 In striving for this objective Bio-Gene acknowledges its role within society and believes its success will deliver long term positive benefits to all stakeholders.
 Bio-Gene’s corporate governance principles and code of conduct set the framework for how the company, management and employees are expected to conduct themselves: always ethically and responsibly.